Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Application to geospatial data

 \subsection{City demographics}

 We begin with some examples from the U.S. cities dataset analyzed in~\cite{kauba2024topological}.
 This dataset consists of the $100$ largest U.S. cities with boundaries from the CDC's $500$ city project~\cite{CDC500CitiesBoundaries}, and demographic data obtained from the $2020$ Census~\cite{IPUMS2021}.
-For each city, we define functions $f$ and $g$ on the dual graph as follows: \begin{itemize} \item $f(v) = 1-R_B(v)$, where $R_B(v)$ is the fraction of total population who marked their race as Black in tract $v$. \item $g(v) = 1-R_H(v)$, where $R_H(v)$ is the fraction of total population who marked their ethnicity as Hispanic in tract $v$. \end{itemize}
+For each city, we define functions $f$ and $g$ on the dual graph as follows: \begin{itemize} \item $f(v) = 1-R_B(v)$, where $R_B(v)$ is the fraction of tract $v$ who identified as Black. \item $g(v) = 1-R_H(v)$, where $R_H(v)$ is the fraction of tract $v$ who identified as Hispanic. \end{itemize} Note that the U.S.~Census treats Black as a race category, and Hispanic as an ethnicity, so that these categories are not mutually exclusive.
+Nonetheless, we expect these distributions to be very disjoint in practice.
+Also note that we are ``filtering down'' so the persistence diagram will detect local maxima

 We first examine a case where the vineyard distance detects a distinction hidden by $1$-Wasserstein distance.
 As shown in Figure~\ref{fig:cities-Milwaukee_Lexington_4x4} and Table~\ref{tab:cities}, Milwaukee, WI and Lexington, KY have similar $W_1(f,g)$ but very different $||f-g||_{L^1}$.
 This is because the Black and Hispanic distributions, while similar in shape, are well-separated geographically in Milwaukee but not in Lexington.
 Table~\ref{tab:cities} shows that vineyard distance successfully detects the difference in this case.
-This is despite vineyard distance being far less sensitive to variance shifts than $L^1$ distance (see Section~\ref{sec:gaussians}).

-We also present a case where neither $1$-Wasserstein distance nor functional $L^1$ distance detects a distinction, but vineyard distance nonetheless does.
+We also present a case where neither $1$-Wasserstein distance nor $L^1$ distance detects a distinction, but vineyard distance does.
 Returning to Table~\ref{tab:cities}, Phoenix, AZ and Dallas, TX have similar $W_1(f,g)$ and $||f-g||_{L^1}$, but their vineyard distances differ by a factor of almost $2$.
 We observe the reason for this in Figure~\ref{fig:cities-Phoenix_Dallas_4x4}.
-The shape and individual tract values of $f$ and $g$ are very different in both cities, creating a high $1$-Wasserstein and functional distance.
+The shape and individual tract values of $f$ and $g$ are very different in both cities, creating a high $1$-Wasserstein and $L^1$ distance.
 However, the geographic overlap between $f$ and $g$ in Phoneix yields a smooth linear homotopy, resulting in a lower vineyard distance compared to Dallas.
 In contrast to the classical alternatives, only vineyard distance captures this persistent topological similarity.